 Seniors who have significant disabilities that prevent active lifestyle or any form of strength training should probably avoid losing weight because they will lose muscle mass at an increased rate.

 How age affects fat loss

-As we age we will lose muscle mass and out metabolism will slow down.
+As we age we will lose muscle mass and our metabolism will slow down.
 This will decrease our basal metabolic rate.

-We tend to became less active due to fatigue, stress and aches.
+We tend to become less active due to fatigue, stress, and aches.
 This reduces our metabolism even further.

 There are a few key hormonal changes that affect the way we store fat and maintain muscle mass as well.
 Our growth hormone declines as we age which affects fat metabolism negatively.
 In females estrogen plummets after menopause and in men testosterone declines slowly.
 Both of these hormones are important for muscle mass and fat loss and overall metabolism.

 All these changes combined can lead to a basal metabolic rate that is several hundred calories lower than when we were younger.
 We also tend to eat better as we age and things like alcohol consumption and fast food can have a significant effect on our fat gain.

 So even if we eat exactly like we did when we were younger, we might actually be in a 500 calorie surplus because of our slowed metabolism.
 This means around 1 lb of fat gain per week.
 Multiply that with several years and you start to realize why so many of us are overweight as seniors.

 So as you can see there many things you need to consider when thinking about losing weight at in older age.
 If you are determined to lose weight there are few important key things to do to maximize fat loss and minimize muscle loss.

 When your weight reduces you will virtually always lose some muscle mass along with fat as a senior.
 The only exception is young adults who start doing strength training.
 They can as beginners increase muscle mass while simultaneously losing fat mass.